Ripper53/snowflake-connector/snowflake-connector/README.md

 Right now, only [key pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) is supported.

-You must pass the paths to your private and public key.
+You can pass the paths to your private and public key using `SnowflakeConnector::try_new_from_file`, or pass them directly using `SnowflakeConnector::try_new`.

 ## Dev Setup
 Add your public and private key under a folder, and feed the paths into `SnowflakeConnector`.